szymon2024/gps-labs/gps_lab02/README.txt

 ======================================================================

-A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides) transmitted by the satellite in the navigation message and GPS time provided as input.
+A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides), ephemeris validity interval and GPS time provided as input.
 Calculations are performed for (w, tow) where w is GPS week and tow is time-of-week.

 Input
 -----
 - GPS Ephemeris
+- ephemeris validity interval
 - GPS Time

 Output